PySimpleGUI/PySimpleGUI/README.md

 ### PySimpleGUI in the AI era

-One question that it floating around about software, libraries, etc, is whether or not the library is relavent.
-There are people discovering and installing PySimpleGUI every day.
-Applicatsions are often build incrementally.
-When new features are added to a GUI application the layouts can change.
-Buttons need to move, etc.  It's a lot earier to do that if you understand the code, whether it's written by AI or by hand.
-Modifying it will be necessary most likely.
+A common question in software today is whether a library is still relevant.
+The answer is yes, people discover and install PySimpleGUI every day.
+GUI applications are often built incrementally.
+As features are added, layouts change, buttons move, and the code needs to evolve.
+That’s much easier when the code is understandable, whether it was written by a person or an AI initially.

-I use PySimpleGUI to write software frequently.
-I can't imagine not using it to write a Windows application.
-I've been building a 6502 breadboard computer.
-So I can watch what's happening in the system, created a bus analyzer program using a couple of Raspberry Pi Pico's and a PySimpleGUI application that controls it all running on Windows.
+I use PySimpleGUI regularly, and I can’t imagine building a Windows app without it.I’ve recently been working on a 6502 breadboard computer, and I built a bus analyzer using a couple of Raspberry Pi Picos and a PySimpleGUI app to control everything from Windows.

-That's enough for me to make some effort to get the ecosystem cleaned up and operational.
+That’s reason enough for me to keep working to clean up the ecosystem and keep it running well.

 ## License & Copyright